r4f4ss/ztu/README.md

    Examples of use:

    - to compress a file
-   $ztu -o fileCompressed -c file
+   $ztu -o fileCompressed -i dictionaryCID -c file

    - to decompress a file
    $ztu -o fileDecompressed -d file